-Ayaka (middle) with her Future Star Award pictured with Dr Kathryn O'Donnell (left) and Julia Hardy (right).
+Ayaka (middle) with her Future Star Award pictured with Dr. Kathryn O'Donnell (left) and Julia Hardy (right).
 Image source: Future Stars of Tech

-Ayaka is part of the machine learning team at techspert.io – an AI-driven expert network connecting organisations with precision-matched expert insight to help them make more informed decisions.
-The team has built and trained an AI technology that trawls trillions of publicly available online data points to map the world’s expertise. techspert.io then matches organisations seeking expertise with experts who possess it.
-Her role is to automate the data collection process, ensuring the information collected by the AI from online public sources is rich, contextualised, and accurate.
+Ayaka is part of the machine learning team at techspert.io – an AI-driven expert network connecting organizations with precision-matched expert insight to help them make more informed decisions.
+The team has built and trained an AI technology that trawls trillions of publicly available online data points to map the world’s expertise. techspert.io then matches organizations seeking expertise with experts who possess it.
+Her role is to automate the data collection process, ensuring the information collected by the AI from online public sources is rich, contextualized, and accurate.
 She has also pioneered the integration of educational seminars at techspert.io, helping to share information and mentor new members of the team, an achievement which particularly impressed the judges at the Future Stars of Tech.
 Ayaka is also a founding member of the Cambridge chapter of Women in AI (WAI), a non-profit working towards gender-inclusive AI that benefits global society, and camb.ai, a society that brings together AI companies in Cambridge for networking and knowledge sharing.

-“The Future Stars of Tech Awards are all about inspiring, celebrating and empowering the next generation of female technology leaders in the UK,” commented Dr Kathryn O'Donnell – Director of In-Space Missions and Spacetime Enterprises, and Future Stars of Tech Awards judge.
+“The Future Stars of Tech Awards are all about inspiring, celebrating, and empowering the next generation of female technology leaders in the UK,” commented Dr. Kathryn O'Donnell – Director of In-Space Missions and Spacetime Enterprises, and Future Stars of Tech Awards judge.
 “Ayaka’s mentoring initiatives and the impact of her work at techspert.io are truly impressive.
 Our intention is that this platform will encourage her, and other young women in tech, to continue to close the gender and diversity gap in the technology industry,” she concluded.

 Being an advocate of diversity in tech, Ayaka was delighted by the opportunity and with the support of the leadership team at techspert.io submitted her application before being announced as part of the 2019 shortlist.
 With three other candidates working in automation also shortlisted for the award, Ayaka was announced as the winner during the recent ceremony.